Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Because the extension doesn't depend on the layout of `PyObject`, it is source-compatible with _both_ interpreter builds — and any future build that changes that layout again.
 Since the free-threaded build has no GIL, `abi3t` extensions can't rely on it for thread safety — they must be written to be thread-safe.

-### Advice for Project Maintainers that ship `abi3` wheels
+### Advice for Maintainers of Projects Using or Considering `abi3` Wheels

 The free-threaded Stable ABI, `abi3t`, gives extension maintainers a path to one artifact per platform for Python 3.15 and newer.
 Older non-free-threaded versions can still be covered by `abi3`.
-If you maintain a project that currently ships `abi3` wheels, we suggest building two more wheels: a version-specific free-threaded Python 3.14 wheel and a `py315-abi3.abi3t` to target both builds on Python 3.15 and newer.
+If you maintain a project that currently ships `abi3` wheels, we suggest building two more wheels: a version-specific free-threaded Python 3.14 wheel and a `cp315-abi3.abi3t` to target both builds on Python 3.15 and newer.
 This is summarized in the table below.

 <div className="overflow-x-auto">
   <table className="abi-grid mx-auto w-auto min-w-[42rem]">